Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Simple details of the year and the the home's architecture are all it takes Doctorow to establish a sense of time period, and the year date gives us a specific time-frame for the start of the family's story.

-6. Show characters interacting with their surrounds
+6. Show characters interacting with their surroundings

 Setting the scene with action that draws us into your setting is another simple and effective way to introduce place.
 Every place has its specific details.